Reading Time: 7 minutes

 Warning: major spoilers ahead about the The Last of Us franchise.
 Enter at your own risk.

 What would you do if the world was shattered by a deadly fungal pandemic that destroyed humanity?
 Better yet, what would you be willing to do to survive?
 Would you remain empathic towards others or adopt a dog-eat-dog attitude?
-That’s the first premise of Naughty Dog’s big hits The Last of Us and The Last Part II.
+That’s the first premise of Naughty Dog’s big hits The Last of Us and The Last of Us Part II.

 For the most distracted ones, The Last of Us Part II (hereafter referred to as Part II) is not, primarily, about violence, gore, or even horror.
 That comes with the package of the reality displayed.
 Indeed, it is a depiction of choices between empathy and survival and how one must sometimes let go of one or another.